sfgco/books/.github/CONTRIBUTING.md

 ### Invisible until Required

-We strive to make Frappe Books as easy and simple to use as possible, and Progressive Disclosure is one of the design patterns that enables us to do this.
+We strive to make Green Bar By SFGCO as easy and simple to use as possible, and Progressive Disclosure is one of the design patterns that enables us to do this.

 - **Big Features**: ensure that the feature should be hidden using feature